BACK TO INDEX

 The ``reverse engineering problem'' in systems biology is that of unraveling of the web of interactions among the components of protein and gene regulatory networks, so as to map out the direct or local interactions among components.
 These direct interactions capture the topology of the functional network.
 An intrinsic difficulty in capturing these direct interactions, at least in intact cells, is that any perturbation to a particular gene or signaling component may rapidly propagate throughout the network, thus causing global changes which cannot be easily distinguished from direct effects.
 Thus, a major goal in reverse engineering is to use these observed global responses - such as steady-state changes in concentrations of active proteins, mRNA levels, or transcription rates - in order to infer the local interactions between individual nodes.
 One approach to solving this global-to-local problem is the ``Modular Response Analysis'' (MRA) method proposed in work of the author with Kholodenko et. al. (PNAS, 2002) and further elaborated in other papers.
 The basic method deals only with steady-state data.
 However, recently, quasi-steady state MRA has been used by Santos et. al. (Nature Cell Biology, 2007) for quantifying positive and negative feedback effects in the Raf/Mek/Erk MAPK network in rat adrenal pheochromocytoma (PC-12) cells.
 This paper presents an overview of the MRA technique, as well as a generalization of the algorithm to that quasi-steady state case.

 5. M. Andrec, B.N.
 Kholodenko, R.M.
 Levy, and E.D.
 Sontag.
 Inference of signaling and gene regulatory networks by steady-state perturbation experiments: structure and accuracy.
 J. Theoret.
 Biol., 232(3):427-441, 2005.
 Note: Supplementary materials are here: http://sontaglab.org/FTPDIR/andrec-kholodenko-levy-sontag-JTB04-supplementary.pdf.
-[PDF] Keyword(s): systems biology, biochemical networks, gene and protein networks, systems identification, reverse engineering, modular response analysis, systems biology, biochemical networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification.
+[PDF] Keyword(s): systems biology, reaction networks, gene and protein networks, systems identification, reverse engineering, modular response analysis, systems biology, reaction networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification.

 Abstract: